MacFarlane Reservoir

 Directions: from Walden, travel south on SR-125 to CR 28 and take a right (west).
 Go about 2.3 miles to a two-track on the right.
 Follow this for approximately 4 miles, following signs for 'MacFarlane Reservoir Access' to the reservoir.

-Dates of Access: Inaccessible during the winter months
+Dates of Access: Closed in the winter

 Ownership: BLM